-There are a few things you can do to clean your pet bird.
+There are a few ways you can keep your pet bird clean.
 You can choose to:

-Make sure that you’re doing this properly as the last thing you’d want to do is frighten your bird.
-If you’re unsure, it’s safer to take your bird to a professional.
-It also means you steer clear of coming into contact with allergens during the process!
+If you’re unsure, it’s safer to take your bird to an avian professional.
+It also means you can steer clear of coming into contact with allergens during the process!

 Birds can be messy, but keeping their cages sparkling clean will not only keep your bird happy and healthy, but it’ll also help with minimizing allergies.
 Somethings that you should do to properly maintain your bird’s cage include:

 If you’re taking care of this on your own, make sure you invest in thick rubber gloves and a face mask to prevent coming into contact with allergens present in the cage.